 The need for increasingly faster and more sophisticated methods of handling information poses a major challenge to the electrical engineer.
 New materials, devices, systems, and network concepts are needed to build the advanced communications and information handling systems of the future.
-Previous innovations in electrical engineering have had a dramatic impact on the way in which we work and live: the transistor, integrated circuits, computers, radio and television, satellite transmission systems, lasers, fiber optic transmission systems, and medical electronics.
+Innovations in electrical engineering have had a dramatic impact on the way in which we work and live: the transistor, integrated circuits, computers, radio and television, satellite transmission systems, lasers, fiber optic transmission systems, and medical electronics.

 The faculty of the Electrical Engineering Department at Columbia University is dedicated to the continued development of further innovations through its program of academic instruction and research.
-Our undergraduate academic program in electrical engineering is designed to prepare the student for a career in industry or business by providing her or him with a thorough foundation of the fundamental concepts and analytical tools of contemporary electrical engineering.
-A wide range of elective courses permits the student to emphasize specific disciplines such as telecommunications, microelectronics, digital systems, or photonics.
-Undergraduates have an opportunity to learn firsthand about current research activities by participating in a program of undergraduate research projects with the faculty.
+Our undergraduate program in electrical engineering is designed to prepare students for a career in industry, research or business by providing them with a thorough foundation of the fundamental concepts and analytical tools of contemporary electrical engineering.
+A wide range of elective courses permits the student to emphasize specific disciplines such as communications, devices, circuits or signal processing.

 The Electrical Engineering Department, along with the Computer Science Department, also offers B.S. and M.S. programs in computer engineering.
 Details on those programs can be found in the Computer Engineering section.